 If you are already allergic to bee stings, for example, to the point of an anaphylactic reaction, then you will not be suitable for hyaluronidase treatment.
-Similarly, mild sensitivity reactions or marked swelling can occur, but are usually self-settling within a few hours.
-The enzyme targets hyaluronic acid and does not distinguish between your own and that of the filler, however, any of your own that is lost will be replenished within hours.
+Similarly, mild allergic reactions can occur, and there is a likelihood that the product will dissolve some of the natural or human hyaluronic acid within the area treated, although that should replenish quickly over a few days.
 It also cannot be used during pregnancy or if you are breast feeding.

 Is dissolving lip filler painful?

 The short answer is probably yes.
-The lips are one of the most sensitive areas of the face with multiple nerve endings and the hyaluronidase is quite acidic, so it does sting.
+The lips are one of the most sensitive areas of the face with multiple nerve endings.

-Often, when you have dermal filler placed in the lips, you are given both a numbing cream beforehand, and the practitioner will use a product that contains lidocaine, a local anaesthetic that is included in the syringe with the dermal filler, all of which reduces any discomfort during injection.
-With hyaluronidase, your practitioner can offer you the numbing cream, and may reconstitute the enzyme with lidocaine for injection, so it is likely that you will notice a stinging sensation as the product goes into your lip, but then it will go numb.
-There are alternative diluents, such as saline which can be used and have no numbing effect.
+Often, when you have dermal filler placed in the lips, you are given both a numbing cream beforehand, and the practitioner will use a product that contains 3% lidocaine, a local anaesthetic that is included in the syringe with the dermal filler, all of which reduces any discomfort during injection.
+With hyaluronidase, your practitioner can only offer you the numbing cream, so it is likely that you will notice a stinging sensation as the product goes into your lip.
 Often multiple injections are required, alongside massaging the lip to help the product flow through the tissue.

 Do your lips go back to normal after dissolving fillers?